mbiczo/Notes/stats.rst

 **Standard Deviation**

-The standard deviationn tells how far away numbers on a list are from their average.
+The standard deviation tells how far away numbers on a list are from their average.
 Most entries (~68%) will be around one (1) SD away from the average.

 The standard deviation is the RMS of their deviations from the average.
 In other words, to calculate the SD from a list of numbers, first, find the average and calculate each number's deviation or distance from that average, then continue with the RMS calculation.